doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

-In the *option* parameter, you can pass the following export options, if required:
+In the *options* parameter, you can pass the following export options, if required:

 |Property|	Type|	Description|